 9.1.
 All candidates can only spend up to the following amounts:

 - £5 for Student Officer Elections.

 9.2.
 Election funds can only be spent on campaign materials (Not food and drink for yourself).

 9.3.
 It is assumed all candidates have access to stationary, paper and cardboard.

 9.4.
 All expenses must have an itemised till receipt showing clearly what each expense is for.

 9.5.
-Receipts for candidate expenses must be brought with their Student Card to the Students’ Union Finance Office no later than by 4pm on the next working day after voting closes.
+Receipts for candidate expenses must be brought with their Student Card to the Students’ Union Finance Office no later 12pm on the 14th of March.